Vadym Troyan: Controversies

 The Kharkiv Human Rights Protection Group has accused Troyan of being a leading member of the neo-Nazi organizations Patriot of Ukraine and Social-National Assembly, both of which expound far-right and racist positions.
 The Jerusalem Post was not able to confirm such accusation, only confirming that he was a member of the People's Front, a mainstream centre-right political party led by Arseniy Yatseniuk.
 Speaking to the Kyiv Post, Troyan denied having connections to far-right organizations.

-On 8 October 2016, Troyan published an opinion-article on Ukrainian newspaper Dzerkalo Tyzhnia, claiming that the large number of refugees in Southern Ukraine and Eastern Ukraine coming from Crimea and Donbas was one of the causes of the increase of crime in those areas.
+On 8 October 2016, Troyan published an opinion-article in the Ukrainian newspaper Dzerkalo Tyzhnia, claiming that the large number of refugees in Southern Ukraine and Eastern Ukraine coming from Crimea and Donbas was one of the causes of the increase of crime in those areas.
 The article received criticism from the Kharkiv Human Rights Protection Group, who accused Troyan of "unfairly blaming people forced to flee their homes because of Russia’s invasion of Crimea and military conflict in Donbas".